lichkitsch/old_campaigns/fae/adventures/01_meetcute.md

 ## Minor Challenge
 Before she can leave the Sprawl, Sorrel is approached by Hemlock and his cronies/guards, Oyster and Beech.
 He either teases her for losing or claims that Thorn went easy since she's a princess, then claims that Sorrel owes him the fee for fighting in the Sprawl.

+Hemlock is the son of Castor and Achillea, king and queen of the Unseelie Court.
+He's thin and pale with greasy black hair, dark eyes, and gold piercings.
+He looks almost like his skin doesn't fit right, like he's in the wrong body.

 Note: Hemlock is NOT in charge of the Sprawl and has no business asking anyone for money.
 Sorrel has been forbidden from touching Hemlock (when a child of either court reaches the age when they can walk, they are subject to a spell that prevents them from physically interacting with the members of the opposite family), but that doesn't mean that his cronies have to follow the same rules.
 Sorrel can pay him and get teased again, fight his cronies, or run away and start a chase sequence.

 ### Oyster the L1 Ruffian